Half-pay: Modern usage

-In the modern US military, the term "half-pay" refers to the punishment of low-level offences by servicemembers in the form of forfeiture of half of pay and entitlements.
+In the modern US military, the term "half-pay" refers to the punishment of low-level offences by service members in the form of forfeiture of half of pay and entitlements.
 There is no specific punishment described as "half-pay" in the Uniform Code of Military Justice, but the term is used as a common shorthand for the forfeiture of pay.
 The guidelines for the maximum length of time of this punishment are defined by Article 15 of the Uniform Code of Military Justice.
 For commissioned officers, the length of forfeiture cannot exceed two months at half-pay or detention of half months pay for three months.
 For enlisted personnel, the severity of the available punishments is limited by the rank of the commanding officer and the rank.
 For example, to punish a noncommissioned officer for the same length of time as a junior enlisted service member, the commanding officer must be of a higher rank than would otherwise be required.
 Officers below the rank of O-4 (Major or Lieutenant Commander) may impose the confiscation of only up to seven days' pay.
 Officers of the rank of O-4 and above may impose the forfeiture of half-a-month's pay for two months or the detention of half-a-month's pay for three months.

 The term may also be used in reference to the retirement pay that members of the US Armed Forces receive if they retire after 20 years of service.
 They are technically subject to recall to active service if needed and so the legal term retired pay (reduced pay for reduced service) is used instead of pension.
 The current retirement system was adopted after World War II to maintain competitiveness with the civilian market, maintain a pool of experienced officers and NCOs, to care for the large numbers of officers and senior enlisted personnel leaving the service after the end of the war.